+I mean, are there even any fun things to do in Helsinki?
 I could have sworn I had heard that Helsinki was just cold and gray, no?

 Though I think it’s definitely true that a lot of people don’t know how vibrant and exciting Helsinki is.
 In fact I heard a lot of people throwing around phrases like “Europe’s best kept secret.”
 And I don’t know, maybe it is?
 I do know that on multiple occasions during my two weeks in the city I found myself thinking I wish Oslo were this cool, or I wish lived closer to Helsinki.